Facundo Pieres: Biography

 Facundo was born into a family of polo players and is the second son of polo legend Gonzalo Pieres and Cecilia Rodríguez Piola.
-His siblings are Gonzalo Pieres, Nicolas Pieres also a professional polo players, Tatiana Pieres, and Cecilia Pieres.
+His siblings are Gonzalo Pieres, Nicolas Pieres, also a professional polo player, Tatiana Pieres, and Cecilia Pieres.

 His career started in 1997, when he won the Copa Potrillos with the Ellerstina Jr. team, which was a subsidiary team for the Ellerstina Club founded by his father and Australian media tycoon, Kerry Packer.
-Since then, he played in Argentina, United Kingdom and the United States.
+Since then, he played in Argentina, the United Kingdom, and the United States.
 He has won the Hurlingham Open, Tortugas Open and Jockey Club Open (all in Argentina among other tournaments.
-In 2008, he won the Queen’s Cup (England), though he didn’t take part in the final match, because of an injury, And in 2013 on the team of Zacara played with Lydon Lea, Hilario Ulloa, and Matias Gonzalez.
+In 2008, he won the Cartier Queen's Cup, though he didn’t participate in the final match because of an injury, and in 2013 on the team of Zacara played with Lydon Lea, Hilario Ulloa, and Matias Gonzalez.

+Accomplishments

-Facundo has won the most important tournaments of the 'World Polo Tour', the Spanish Grand Slam, Gold Cup, Sotogrande 2018 (American Team 'La Indiana') and 2017 (Spanish Team 'Ayala'), Torneo International de Polo Sotogrande.
+Facundo has won the most important tournaments of the World Polo Tour, the Spanish Grand Slam, Gold Cup, Sotogrande 2018 (American Team 'La Indiana') and 2017 with the Spanish team Ayala, Torneo Internacional de Polo Sotogrande.